Gas motion in the intracluster medium of the Virgo cluster replica: Turbulent Mach number and non-thermal pressure

 We estimated the mean of these projected quantities within $R_\mathrm{500}$ and $R_\mathrm{vir}$ for the $x$,$y$,$z$ and $cen$ projections.
 Figure \ref{t mach maps} presents, from left to right, the temperature and the ratio of the EW sightline velocity and velocity dispersion over the sound speed in each pixel, which is thus a local Mach number, along the $x$ sightline as an example.
-We can see that the temperature rises up to more than 8~keV within $R_\mathrm{2500}$, is between 4 and 8~keV in the $[R_\mathrm{2500},R_\mathrm{500}]$ range and below 4~keV beyond.
-However, it is important to note that this simulation of Virgo experienced a major merger about 0.5~Gyr before z=0, thus the core of Virgo is not relaxed yet.
+We can see that the temperature rises up to more than 8~keV within $R_\mathrm{2500}$, is between 4 and 8~keV in the $[R_\mathrm{2500}, R_\mathrm{500}]$ range, and is below 4~keV beyond.
+However, it is important to note that this simulation of Virgo experienced a major merger about 0.5~Gyr before z=0; thus, the core of Virgo is not relaxed yet.
 The local Mach numbers show that, as already discussed, the velocity dispersion dominates the energy content in the core as its associated Mach number is in the [0.4,0.8] range within $R_\mathrm{500}$ when that of the sightline velocity is in the [0,0.4] range.
-On the contrary, beyond $R_\mathrm{500}$, the Mach number of the sightline velocity rises up to 1 due to the accretion of matter from filaments, while that of velocity dispersion rises up to 0.8.
+On the contrary, beyond $R_\mathrm{500}$, the Mach number of the sightline velocity rises to one due to the accretion of matter from filaments, while that of velocity dispersion rises to 0.8.
 In addition, the Mach number highlights the characteristic scales of velocity fluctuations in correlation with the temperature fluctuations in the cluster core, as we see patterns of similar sizes, particularly for the sightline velocity (central panel).\\

 We used both the MW and EW projections for the sightline velocity and velocity dispersion, $\sigma_\mathrm{los}$.
-In addition, we computed the standard deviationof the sightline velocity, $\sigma_{proj}$, as already presented in Fig. \ref{sigmas}.
+In addition, we computed the standard deviation of the sightline velocity, $\sigma_{proj}$, as already presented in Fig. \ref{sigmas}.
 We present the results in Fig. \ref{p_nt_mach}.
 The left (right) panel presents the values estimated within $R_\mathrm{500}$ ($R_\mathrm{vir}$).
-The Mach number (x-axis) is compared to the velocity dispersion, $\sigma$, (top) and the non-thermal pressure fraction (bottom).
-All the values displayed in this figure can be found in Table \ref{app: pnt_mach tab} in Appendix \ref{app: pnt_mach tab}. \\
+The Mach number (x-axis) is compared to the velocity dispersion, $\sigma$ (top), and the non-thermal pressure fraction (bottom).
+All the values displayed in this figure can be found in Table \ref{app: pnt_mach tab}. \\